abdoulaye-dioni/Sensitivity-Analysis/README.md

-**Our sensitivity analysis containes three step as (Leurent et al., 2018)**
+**Our sensitivity analysis containes three step**

 1. Performing MI under MAR

 2. Modifying the imputed data to reflect plausible scenarios under MNAR

-3. Analyzing the modified data and combining the results according to Rubin’s rule (Little and Rubin, 2020).
+3. Analyzing the modified data and combining the results according to Rubin’s rule.